Ashutosh-0709/SCM_Project2/README.md

 ## Premise

-In this project, I have leveraged R (RStudio) and linear programming techniques to optimize a supply chain network involving 2 factories, 4 distribution centers, and 6 customers.
-The objective was to minimize transportation costs while ensuring that supply chain constraints, such as factory capacities, distribution center throughput limits and customer demands, were met efficiently.
-Through this optimization, the project aimed to enhance overall supply chain performance and improve the alignment between supply and demand.
+In this project, I have leveraged R (RStudio) and ARIMA modeling to create a forecast for the "Paint" product based on previous demand.
+We start with preparation of demand data and its analysis to identify trends and seasonality.
+Next, we determine ARIMA model parameters and finallly generate the forecast for the product.
+We also evaluate the forecast by checking the distribution of the residuals.
+The Forecast is generated for the next 12 months (until 2024).

 ---